bemasc/draft-ietf-tls-lb/draft-schwartz-tls-lb.md

       uint64 floor;
     } RatchetValue;

-The load balancer initializes `index` to a random value, and executes the following procedure:
+A RatchetValue is scoped to a single backend server and `psk_identity`.
+Within that scope, the load balancer initializes `index` to a random value, and executes the following procedure:

-1. For each new forwarded connection (to the same server under the same psk_identity), increment `index`.
+1. For each new forwarded connection (to the same server under the same `psk_identity`), increment `index`.
 2. Set `floor` to the `index` of the earliest connection that has not yet been connected or closed.

-The backend server initializes `floor` upon receiving a RatchetValue for the first time, and then executes the following procedure for each incoming connection:
+The backend server initializes `floor` to the first `RatchetValue.floor` it receives (under a `psk_identity`), and then executes the following procedure for each incoming connection:

-0. Define `a >= b` if the most significant bit of `a - b` is 0.
+1. Define `a >= b` if the most significant bit of `a - b` is 0.
-1. Let `newValue` be the RatchetValue in the ProxyData.
+2. Let `newValue` be the RatchetValue in the ProxyData.
-2. If `newValue.index < floor`, ignore the connection.
+3. If `newValue.index < floor`, ignore the connection.
-3. If `newValue.floor >= floor`, set `floor` to `newValue.floor`.
+4. If `newValue.floor >= floor`, set `floor` to `newValue.floor`.
-4. OPTIONALLY, ignore the connection if `newValue.index` has been seen recently.
-This can be implemented efficiently by keeping track of `index` values greater than `floor` that appear to have been skipped.
+5. OPTIONALLY, ignore the connection if `newValue.index` has been seen recently.
+This can be implemented efficiently by keeping track of any `index` values greater than `floor` that appear to have been skipped.

 With these measures in place, replays can be rejected without processing the ClientHello.

 In principle, this replay protection fails after 2^64 connections when the `floor` value wraps.
 On a backend server that averages 10^9 new connections per second, this would occur after 584 years.
 To avoid this replay attack, load balancers and backends SHOULD establish a new PSK at least this often.

+Backends that are making use of the "ratchet" extension SHOULD include an empty "ratchet" extension in their downstream ProxyData.

 # Protocol wire format

-When forwarding a TLS stream over TCP, the load balancer SHOULD send a ProxyHeader at the beginning of the stream:
+When forwarding a TLS stream over TCP, the load balancer SHOULD prepend a TLSPlaintext whose `content_type` is XX (proxy_header) and whose `fragment` is the EncryptedProxyData.

-    struct {
-      uint8 opaque_type = 0;
-      ProtocolVersion version = 0;
-      uint16 length = length(ProxyHeader.contents);
-      EncryptedProxyData contents;
-    } ProxyHeader;

-The opaque_type field ensures that this header is distinguishable from an ordinary TLS connection, whose first byte is always 22 (ContentType = handshake in Section 5.1 of {{TLS13}}).
-This structure matches the layout of TLSPlaintext with a ContentType of “invalid”, potentially simplifying parsing.

-Following the ProxyHeader, the load balancer MUST send the full contents of the TCP stream, exactly as received from the client.
-The backend will observe the ProxyHeader, immediately followed by a TLSPlaintext frame containing the ClientHello.
-The backend will decrypt the ProxyHeader using the ClientHello as associated data, and process the ClientHello and the remainder of the stream as standard TLS.
+Following this proxy header, the load balancer MUST send the full contents of the TCP stream, exactly as received from the client.
+The backend will observe the proxy header, immediately followed by a TLSPlaintext containing the ClientHello.
+The backend will decrypt the EncryptedProxyData using the ClientHello as associated data, and process the ClientHello and the remainder of the stream as standard TLS.

-When receiving a ProxyHeader with an unrecognized version, the backend SHOULD ignore this ProxyHeader and proceed as if the following byte were the first byte received.

-Similarly, the backend SHOULD reply with the downstream EncryptedProxyData in a ProxyHeader, followed by the normal TLS stream, beginning with a TLSPlaintext frame containing the ServerHello.
+Similarly, the backend SHOULD reply with the downstream EncryptedProxyData in a proxy header, followed by the normal TLS stream, beginning with a TLSPlaintext frame containing the ServerHello.
 If the downstream ProxyHeader is not present, has an unrecognized version number, or produces an error, the load balancer SHOULD proxy the rest of the stream regardless.

 # Security considerations